sarathsreedharan/survey-visualizer/src/README.md

 The final view, shows a citations network between papers included in the survey.
 This is extracted automatically from the PDFs of the papers and is a bit noisy due to varying PDF formats.
 The extraction is done as a best guess basis (favoring low false negatives with a bit of high false positive).
-You should specify the relative path to the PDFs in the `files_directory` field.
+You should specify the path (either relative to the compiler script, or absolute) to the PDFs in the `files_directory` field.

 You can change the `match_threshold` to make the best guess more strict.
 A `0.25` value means that, for all the bits of strings found in the paper in the "References" sections, a paper title in the known paper list has to be changed **at most** 25% of itself in order to match, to be considered a potential